Akshayavelan/firstwebsite/README.md

 Car Retail Website

 Built using HTML, CSS, JavaScript.
 This project contains
-1. home
+1. Home
 2. About
 3. Buy
 4. Sell

-*home page contains a basic landing page and when we scroll to the bottom it contains log in credentials
+*Home page contains a basic landing page and when we scroll to the bottom it contains log in credentials

 *Buy page contains top models available